Carbon audit Q&A

 Peter: Put simply, a carbon footprint is the quantity of carbon dioxide – a damaging greenhouse gas – produced as a result of the actions of an individual or business.
 You could argue that greenhouse gases produced while on holiday count as part of the traveller’s individual footprint, but since Inntravel is organising the holidays, we’re going to count that within ours.
-We’re in the process of working out Inntravel’s annual carbon footprint as a whole, and the carbon footprint of each holiday.

 How do you go about measuring such a thing?

-Peter: We started at the beginning of the year with the easy part, measuring the carbon footprint of our office.
+Peter: We started at the beginning of 2022 with the easy part, measuring the carbon footprint of our office.
 For that, we’ve taken into account our energy and water consumption, how staff commute to and from the office, and how much travel is undertaken for business purposes – holiday research and development, route-finding, staff training etc – plus use of other resources such as paper.

 Inntravel offers about 300 holidays – more if you count city hotels – so where on earth do you start?

 Peter: Funnily enough, it’s one of our data specialists, Jill, who got the ball rolling, not our holiday managers.
 She mined our – rather complex - database, finding out the number of nights spent at each of the 1,000-plus hotels that we work with, and information that allowed us to calculate the total number of miles our customers travel by plane, train, taxi and bus over the course of a year as part of our holidays.